by Don Schrider

 When attempting to prevent the disease, remember that avian influenza can be transmitted over short distances by airborne droplets, such as a sneeze, by exposure to infected droppings, by exposure to contaminated water, and by feed in which infected droppings or feathers have been used as a protein source.

 Disease threats and natural disasters can have serious consequences for rare breeds of livestock.
 This is especially so when a population is concentrated in one area.
-The Livestock Conservancy has long recommended that breeding stock be shared amongst stewards rather than concentrated into the hands of one steward.
+The Livestock Conservancy has long recommended that breeding stock be shared among stewards rather than concentrated in the hands of one steward.
 The threat of avian influenza gives good reason for stewards to share their stock now, while there is no disease, to help ensure survival.

 In the midst of all the confusing and intimidating media coverage of avian influenza, remember that normal, proper handling and cooking of meat and eggs will prevent consumers from contracting this disease or any other food-borne disease.
 Normal, healthy poultry pose no threat to other poultry or to humans.
 The sky is not falling.